MercadoLibre Grows with Go

 And dropping MercadoLibre’s test suite runtimes from 90-seconds to just 3-seconds with Go was a huge boon for its developers—allowing them to keep focus (and context) while the much faster tests complete.

 Leveraging this success, MercadoLibre is committed not only to ongoing education for its programmers, but ongoing Go education.
 The company sends key engineering leaders to GopherCon and other Go events each year, MercadoLibre’s infrastructure and security teams encourage all the development teams to keep Go versions up to date, and the company has a team developing a Go-meli-toolkit: A complete Go library to interface all the services provided by Fury.

 Just as MercadoLibre started with a proof-of-concept project to implement Go, dozens of other large enterprises are adopting Go as well.

-There are over one million developers using Go worldwide—spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as American Express, Capital One, Dropbox, IBM, Monzo, New York Times, Salesforce, Square, Target, Twitch, Uber, and of course Google.
+There are over one million developers using Go worldwide—spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as American Express, PayPal, Capital One, Dropbox, IBM, Monzo, New York Times, Salesforce, Square, Target, Twitch, Uber, and of course Google.

 To learn more about how Go can help your enterprise build reliable, scalable software as it does at MercadoLibre, visit go.dev today.